Calosoma (Callisthenes) elegans (Kirsh, 1859)

 However, taking into account their prevailing morphological characteristics, we prefer to treat the whole of of these populations in the context of C. elegans manderstjiernae.
 The same can be observed for other populations having similar characteristics and living on the south-western slopes of Zailijski Alatau mountains.
 One of them, characterized by flattened sculpture and dark color, was described as Callisthenes elegans keminensis, but in our opinion, as in the other cases we have talked about, it falls within the range of variability of C. elegans manderstjiernae.

-In conclusion C. elegans manderstjernae sensu Jeannel can be described as constituted by medium to large size individuals with an elongated oval body, having an elytral sculpture which gradually tends to flatten.
+In conclusion C. elegans manderstjernae can be described as constituted by medium to large size individuals with an elongated oval body, having an elytral sculpture which gradually tends to flatten.
 The intervals are visibly imbricated, the striae become confused and the model of elytral sculpture in extreme cases can become pentaploid, as the tertiary intervals tend to double.
 On the primary intervals there are shallow fovee hardly detectable because their bottom is of of the same color as the remaining surface of the elytra.
 The upper body is dark with faint cupric reflections.
-It is located on the western slopes of the Zailijski Alatau mountain as far as the upper Kaskelen river valley.

 Examined specimens and literature’s data